NEUBIAS/training-resources/_includes/big_image_file_formats/inspect_bdv_hdf5_with_h5ls.md

-- Inspect the XML file using your web browser, e.g.
+- Inspect the BDV XML file using your web browser, e.g.
     - Chrome: [ File > Open File... ]
     - Observe the relevant metadata such as
         - Image dimensions